CosmoStat/wf-psf/docs/source/configuration.md

 (metrics_config)=
 ## Metrics Configuration

-The [metrics_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/metrics_config.yaml) file stores the configuration parameters for the WaveDiff pipeline to carry out a set of computations of four metrics listed in the table below on a trained PSF model for the input training and test data sets, as applied in {cite:t}`Liaudat:23`.
+The [metrics_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/metrics_config.yaml) file stores the configuration parameters for the WaveDiff pipeline to carry out a set of computations for the four metrics listed in the table below on a trained PSF model for the input training and test data sets, as applied in {cite:t}`Liaudat:23`.

 | Metric type | Description |
 | --- | ----------- |